sarahawu/sarahawu.github.io/_publications/wu2022close.md

 Presented at CogSci 2022 [<a href="/assets/posters/wu2022close.pdf" target="_blank">poster</a>]

-Also presented at (E)SPP 2022
+Also presented at (E)SPP 2022 [talk]

-Also presented at the Social Intelligence in Humans and Robots Workshop, RSS 2022
+Also presented at RSS 2022, Social Intelligence in Humans and Robots Workshop